Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Around 1735 John Vanderbank (age 40).
 Portrait of Charles Talbot 1st Baron Talbot (age 50).

 On 14th February 1737 Charles Talbot 1st Baron Talbot (age 52) died at Lincoln's Inn Fields.
-His son [his son] William (age 26) succeeded 2nd Baron Talbot of Hensol in Glamorganshire. [his daughter-in-law] Mary Cardonnel Countess Talbot (age 18) by marriage Baroness Talbot of Hensol in Glamorganshire.
+His son William (age 26) succeeded 2nd Baron Talbot of Hensol in Glamorganshire. [his daughter-in-law] Mary Cardonnel Countess Talbot (age 18) by marriage Baroness Talbot of Hensol in Glamorganshire.

 [his son] George Talbot was born to Charles Talbot 1st Baron Talbot and Cecil Mathew Baroness Talbot.
+He married before 26th October 1769 Anne Bouverie, daughter of Jacob Bouverie 1st Viscount Folkestone and Mary Clarke, and had issue.

 Royal Ancestors of Charles Talbot 1st Baron Talbot 1685-1737